Santosjordi/dnd_public_notes/dotmm/party/sirius.md

 The forests around Rassalantar began to wither.
 Wildlife fled or sickened.
 The influence of the **Archfey Oberon**, once the Green Lord of blooming courts, had grown corrupt.
 His madness led him to extend his reach into the Material Plane.
 The **Emerald Enclave**, recognizing the threat, launched an incursion into the Feywild.

 The campaign failed.
 Sirius, Kuthrus, and a handful of others were captured and then sentenced to death.
-But in  a surprising twist, Oberon made a cruel offer instead of ending their lifes:
+But in a surprising twist, Oberon made a cruel offer instead of ending their lives:

->  “One of you shall bear the weight of my displeasure so the others may return.
-Offer me a volunteer, and the rest shall be released.”
+> *“One of you shall bear the weight of my displeasure so the others may return.
+Offer me a volunteer, and the rest shall be released.”*

 Sirius accepted the price and the burden.
-But the deal was treacherously worded: **Oberon cursed Sirius with a mark that would sap his health**, and, being true to  his  word, **_Releases_ Kuthrus soul from his body, killing him before Sirius  eyes**.
+But the deal was treacherously worded: Oberon cursed Sirius with a mark that would sap his health, and, being true to his word, released Kuthrus’s soul from his body—**killing him before Sirius’ eyes**.

 ---